kantox/riak-dev-cluster/README.md

 You can [read the full
 guidelines](http://docs.basho.com/riak/latest/community/bugs/) for bug
-reporting and code contributions on the Riak Docs And **thank you!**
+reporting and code contributions on the Basho Docs.
+And **thank you!**
-Your coontribution is incredibly important to use.
+Your contribution is incredibly important to us.

 ## License and Authors